The Balmer Break and Optical Continuum of Little Red Dots from Super-Eddington Accretion: The sphere scenario

 In Figure~\ref{fig:color_break}, we further quantify the model Balmer break strength and compare it to observation, including the same collection of observed LRDs that we showed in Figure~\ref{fig:diskspec_m7l2} and RUBIES-UDS-154183.
 We follow \citet{deGraaff2025} to evaluate the observed Balmer break strengths and uncertainties with the flux density ($f_\nu$) ratio at two bands, $[4000,4100]{\rm~\AA}$ and $[3620,3670]{\rm~\AA}$.
 To characterize the Balmer break from the models, we use the luminosity ($L_\nu$) ratio in two wavelength bins, $[4000,4100]{\rm~\AA}$ and $[3640,3645]{\rm~\AA}$.
 The blue band is narrower than the one used for the observed LRDs in order not to traverse the theoretical Balmer limit.
 We also quantify the optical color of the model and observed spectra.
 We follow \citet{Setton2024} and evaluate the model and observed flux densities within two top-hat filters, ``B'' in $[4000,4700]{\rm~\AA}$ and ``R'' in $[6700,7400]{\rm~\AA}$.
 We exclude sources at $z>6$ as their ``R'' band is not fully covered by JWST/NIRSpec.
 Our break strength and color measurements are broadly consistent with those reported in \citet{deGraaff2025} and \citet{Setton2024}.

+We have so far neglected dust attenuation.
+For the brightest LRDs, rest-frame mid- to far-infrared non-detections put upper limits at $A_V\lesssim1$, depending on the dust extinction curve assumed \citep{Setton2025,Chen2025}.
+We investigate this effect by applying an extinction of $A_V=1$ to the model continuum spectra using a dust extinction curve averaged over the Small Magellanic Cloud \citep{Gordon2024}.
+The measured colors and break strengths of these extincted models are shown as translucent markers in Figure~\ref{fig:color_break}.
+The model points with $A_V=0$ and $A_V=1$ represent the observational uncertainty in dust extinction.

-The model points are spread roughly along the diagonal of Figure~\ref{fig:color_break}, with redder optical colors correlating with stronger breaks.
+The model points without dust extinction are distributed roughly around a break strength of 10 in Figure~\ref{fig:color_break}, with redder optical colors correlating with stronger breaks.
 This trend persists even when $\rm B-R>2$, where the effective temperature falls below the optimal temperature in Figure~\ref{fig:kappa_ratio}.
 This is presumably because the atmosphere layer where $T\sim5000{\rm~K}$ is not very optically thick even for the coolest models (see the right panel in Figure~\ref{fig:spheregray_m6}), so a Balmer break formed there can still manifest itself.
+At a given optical color, the break strength only weakly depends on luminosity.
+Dust extinction of $A_V=1$ shifts each model point redward by around 0.6, while only slightly enhancing the break strength.

-At a given optical color, models with lower luminosities show slightly stronger breaks over most of the presented color range.
-Since this luminosity dependence is modest, we broadly term the area at or below the diagonal stripe of the model points as consistent with the models (when complemented with a UV component).
-The points denoting observed objects generally fall into this area, although RUBIES-UDS-154183 \citep{deGraaff2025} lies at the boundary (see also Figure~\ref{fig:spherespec_obs}).
+We broadly term the area at or below the stripe of the model points as consistent with the models (when complemented with a UV component, as discussed above).
+This is qualitatively indicated by the light shade in the background of Figure~\ref{fig:color_break}.
+The boundary of this area is slightly more stringent when assuming $A_V=1$, especially for relatively blue optical colors.
+Regardless of the uncertainty in dust extinction, the points denoting observed objects generally fall into this area, even for RUBIES-UDS-154183 \citep{deGraaff2025}; see also Figure~\ref{fig:spherespec_obs}.
 In the current literature, this source is unmatched in the break strength except for ``MoM-BH*-1'' \citep{Naidu2025}, an LRD at $z=7.76$ with a very similar Balmer break and continuum up to $\lambda_{\rm rest}=6000{\rm~\AA}$, the red edge of the available spectrum.
 Therefore, we find no significant inconsistency between the model and most, if not all, known LRDs in terms of the Balmer break strength.